SandroFTW/QShift32/README.md

 - Debug code on the bench to prevent coils from burning
 - Build a new wiring harness to connect to the bike
 - Do some test runs before adding the web configuration interface and other confort features of quickshiftuino

+The pulse measurement and IGBT switching schematic and some parts of the code were inspired by the "DIY Quickshifter" series by Gil Vargas on YouTube.
+He explains all the steps in great detail.